Miloud-ux/Garbage-collector-and-memory-functions-in-C/notes.md

 modern malloc implementation that uses `mmap`.
 Although our implementation only uses `sbrk()` so that should not be a problem anyways.

+> [!NOTE]
+> Debugging functions and the main function are done by AI